fasouto/fasouto.github.com/_posts/2014-02-25-unix-tips-and-tricks.md

 	$ mkdir /tmp/new
 	$ cd !!:*

-And if you make a typo, you can run the previous command replacing foo for bar, like this.
+And if you make a typo, you can run the previous command replacing foo for bar, like this: `^foo^bar`

-`^foo^bar`

-## Useful aliases

-I have more useful aliases on my [dotfiles on github](https://github.com/fsouto/dotfiles/blob/master/.aliases)

 #### Prevent accidents